-S and R represents shot and receiver coordinates, respectively; (x, y, z) is a diffraction point (p) and τ is traveltime along the diffraction surface generated by (p).
-When common-offset gathers are considered for PSTM algorithms or DMO corrections, dSdR will be the CMP coordinate, i.e. $dx_m dy_m$ where x_m and y_m are CMP coordinates and offset planes are shown by w.
-For a regular geometry offset increments are constant and thus we can assume that $dx_m dy_m$ is constant and offset planes (w) including short and long offsets contribute equally in the Eq.
+S and R represent shot and receiver coordinates, respectively; (x, y, z) is a diffraction point (p) and τ is travel time along the diffraction surface generated by (p).
+When common-offset gathers are considered for PSTM algorithms or DMO corrections, dSdR will be the CMP coordinate, i.e., $dx_m dy_m$ where x_m and y_m are CMP coordinates and offset planes are shown by w.
+For a regular geometry offset increments are constant, and thus we can assume that $dx_m dy_m$ is constant and the offset planes (w) including short and long offsets contribute equally in Eq.
 (A2).
-In a case of irregular geometry, CMP locations (i.e. $dx_m dy_m$) and w (i.e. offset planes) will contribute irregularly in the Eq.
+In a case of irregular geometry, CMP locations (i.e., $dx_m dy_m$) and w (i.e., offset planes) will contribute irregularly in Eq.
 (A2).
-For a Kirchhoff style PSTM if CMPs are irregularly distributed (per their offsets), the migrated traces would destructively contribute in the stacking process and the resulting seismic image will be blurred (Yilmaz, 2001).
+For a Kirchhoff-style PSTM, if CMPs are irregularly distributed (per their offsets), the migrated traces would destructively contribute in the stacking process and the resulting seismic image will be blurred (Yilmaz, 2001).
 For DMO corrections, an imaging point represents a contribution of CMPs for both short and long offsets in the DMO formula (Deregowski, 1982).
-If some of the offsets are missing around the imaging point, the DMO process generates artefacts (Vermeer, 2012), generally in the form of subhorizontal features that disguise the seismic image (Cheraghi et al., 2012).
+If some of the offsets are missing around the imaging point, the DMO process generates artifacts (Vermeer, 2012), generally in the form of subhorizontal features that disguise the seismic image (Cheraghi et al., 2012).

-To further investigate the effect of regular offset plane for DMO corrections, we generated an example of common-offset DMO corrections which is shown in Fig. A1 based on the seismic wave velocities typically observed in crystalline rock environments.
-The graph has been provided from DMO formula (Hale, 1991) with considering common-offset method (Fowler, 1998).
-This graph implies that the missing offsets (i.e., irregularity) hinder the DMO correction process, i.e., the curve will be discrete.
+To further investigate the effect of the regular offset plane for DMO corrections, we generated an example of commonoffset DMO corrections, which is shown in Fig. A1 based on the seismic-wave velocities typically observed in crystalline rock environments.
+The graph has been provided from a DMO formula (Hale, 1991) considering the common-offset method (Fowler, 1998).
+This graph implies that the missing offsets (i.e., irregularity) hinder the DMO correction process; i.e., the curve will be discrete.

-The above mentioned irregularity of the wave equation processes and its effect has been subject of many studies (e.g., Williams and Marcoux, 1989; Ronen, et al., 1995;).
-The less studied subject is CMP contribution into subsurface illumination of those processes (e.g., DMO fold, Vermeer, 1994; Ferber, 1997).
-The conventional CMP stacking fold is defined based on total number of traces sharing a reflector point on a flat surface.
-All these traces contribute to the subsurface illumination (Beasley)
+The abovementioned irregularity of the wave equation processes and its effect has been subject of many studies (e.g., Williams and Marcoux, 1989; Ronen, et al., 1995;).
+The less studied subject is the CMP contribution to the subsurface illumination of those processes (e.g., DMO fold, Vermeer, 1994; Ferber, 1997).
+The conventional CMP stacking fold is defined based on the total number of traces sharing a reflector point on a flat surface.
+All these traces contribute to the subsurface illumination (Beasley and Klotz, 1992; Beasley, 1993; Ferber, 1997).
+The standard CMP stacking can also be applied to single-dip reflectors if dip-dependent velocity (i.e., apparent velocity) is considered (Jakubowicz, 1990).
+Cases of lateral velocity changes, diffractions, and conflict-